rachel-o-donnell/the-witchs-cauldron/README.md

 Like button not changing colour on home screen
-Delete messages not displaying disctortion of list display when looking under categories
+Delete messages not displaying disctortion of list display when looking under categories like amounts not showing now after restyle?/fixing front end like

+override bootstrap styling on underline- border, dropdown menu etc.

+double submission of form - comments

 ## Deployment